 This strategy worked because of the cooperative nature of the Charlotte County engineers and its engineering consultants as well as the skill of the County’s contractor in placing the wastewater facilities.

-For more information on how telecommunications professionals can make your road relocation run more smoothly, contact Bruce Herrington or our new vice president of telecommunications, Cheri Grainger.
+Learn more about how our telecommunications professionals can make your road relocation run more smoothly.